nfrappart/nfrappart.github.io/_posts/2021-09-01-start-terraform-in-azure.markdown

 ---

 ## Introduction
 If you're here, you probably know what terraform is and want to use it for your Azure Environment.
-If so, then you know what is the terraform [state](https://www.terraform.io/language/state) file and how vital it is for your infrastructure.
+If so, then you know what the terraform [state](https://www.terraform.io/language/state) file is, and how vital it is for your infrastructure.
 It's basically the souce of truth specifying what should exist in the target environment.
 For more on Terraform and the State, checkout the official documentation, the guys at Hashicorp are doing a great job at keeping it up-to-date and well organized ([Offical Documentation](https://www.terraform.io/intro)).

 Here is a diagram exhibiting state sollicitation during a typical Terraform workflow: